In Bangladesh, the country is your airstrip… if you're a floatplane.

-MAF has been flying in Bangladesh for 17 years, inspired to help following a devastating cyclone in the 1970s.
-Country Director and Pilot Chad Tilley has flown this plane for eight years, and watching him makes you realize he's both a pilot and boat captain.
+MAF has been flying in Bangladesh for 25 years, inspired to help following a devastating cyclone in the 1970s.
+Country director and pilot Chad Tilley has flown this plane for many years, and watching him makes you realise he's both a pilot and boat captain.

 He has to know his landing waterways as well as a bush pilot knows his dirt strips.